The Academic Program

 Any senior electing to participate in an off-campus study program, including an extended study, in their final semester will not be eligible to have their degree conferred at the end of that semester.
 The degree will be awarded on the conferral date following documented completion of all degree requirements and off-campus study coursework.
 Students who wish to participate in the May ceremony should contact the registrar’s office no later than January to determine eligibility.

 Colgate’s off-campus study tuition and financial structure make programs accessible for all students, regardless of financial means, just as it does for on-campus programs.
 The tuition structure helps to ensure that Colgate programs meet the university’s high standards for academic rigor and quality.

 All Colgate students who study on a Colgate-directed study group or on an external approved program continue to pay Colgate tuition and are eligible for Colgate need-based financial aid when studying off campus.
 Students are billed for tuition by Colgate for the semester they will be off campus plus the cost of any room, board, or other expenses charged by the individual study group or approved program.
 Students are responsible for paying other non-billable expenses, such as airfare, government visas, books, refundable deposits, optional fees, and personal incidentals directly.
-Off-campus study cost estimates are available on the OCS web pages at colgate.edu/OCS.
+Off-campus study cost estimates are available under the Costs and Aid section of the OCS web page at colgate.edu/OCS.